fhossain0/BI_Credit_data/README.md

 Reason :
 2. Using SWITCH(TRUE(), …)

-TRUE() is a trick that lets you use logical conditions instead of exact matches.
+TRUE() is a trick that lets us use logical conditions instead of exact matches.

 Now each line can be a condition that evaluates to TRUE or FALSE.